opendistro/for-elasticsearch-docs/docs/knn/index.md

   This script is part of the KNN plugin and isn't available at the standard `_scripts` path.
 A GET request to  `_cluster/state/metadata` doesn't return it, either.

 - `field` is the field that contains your vector data.
 - `query_value` is the point you want to find the nearest neighbors for.
-For the Euclidean and cosine similarity spaces, the value should be an array of floats that matches the dimension set in the field's mapping.
-For Hamming bit distance, this value can be either of type signed long or a base64 encoded string, for the long and binary field types, respectively.
+For the Euclidean and cosine similarity spaces, the value must be an array of floats that matches the dimension set in the field's mapping.
+For Hamming bit distance, this value can be either of type signed long or a base64-encoded string (for the long and binary field types, respectively).
-- `space_type` is either `l2`, `cosinesimil` or `hammingbit`.
+- `space_type` is either `l2`, `cosinesimil`, or `hammingbit`.

 ## Performance considerations